*This post contains affiliate links for your convenience.

 When It is Okay to Prompt

 Were you surprised to learn about how and why its important to have your seat properly?
 What option are you considering for your child?
-Tell us in the comments!
+Tell me in the comments!

 More on Kid’s and Eating